 September 7, 1952

 At Washington's Griffith Stadium, Johnny Mize pinch-hits a grand slam, giving the Yankees a 5-1 victory over the Senators.
-The 'Big Cat' has now homered in all fifteen major league ballparks presently in use.
-(Sportsman's Park in St. Louis being used as the home for both the Cardinals and Browns)
+The 'Big Cat' has now homered in all fifteen major league ballparks presently in use, with Sportsman's Park in St. Louis being used as the home for both the Cardinals and Browns.

 August 2, 1981

 Cardinal ace right-hander Bob Gibson, slugging first baseman Johnny Mize, who played with the Cardinals, Giants, and Yankees, and Negro League pioneer Rube Foster are inducted in to the Hall of Fame.
 Gibson was elected in the first year of his eligibility by the BBWAA, with Mize and Foster getting the nod from the Veterans Committee.

 August 23, 1998

 With his 50th and 51st dingers, Cubs' slugger Sammy Sosa joins Mark McGwire (53) of the Cardinals in hitting 50 home runs, making it only the second time two National League hitters have reached the plateau in the same season.
 Pirates outfielder Ralph Kiner and Giants first baseman Johnny Mize each hit a league-leading 51 round trippers in 1947.